openwns/documentation/usersGuide/modules/dll/wimemac/experiment6.rst

 Conclusion
 **********

-Most of the functions of the module have been explained as well as the basic knowledge of the WiMedia standard.
+Most of the functions and additional features of the module have been explained as well as the basic knowledge of the WiMedia standard.
 The intention of this tutorial is to provide an easy introduction to be able to work with the module after a short time.
 This experiment is the last one of this tutorial and concludes the introduction to the WiMeMAC module.

+.. rubric:: Footnotes

+.. [#f1] "Interference-Aware Sceduling for QoS Support in UWB Networks" (Jens Frerichs, 2010)